View this blog post as a free online course. Try it!

 - Write truthfully

-- Other Content Types
+Twenty-Two: Other Content Types

-Written content is only one type of content you need to consider for your site.
+Written content is only one example of content you need to consider for your site.
 A website with only blocks of type can be very boring and may cause visitors to leave without investigating or engaging.

 - A blog with images, unlike web pages, can give you a different and perhaps more flexible voice and position for your information.

-- Video or audio can work well to tell a story, give instructions or explain difficult to understand concepts.
+- Video or audio can work well to tell a story, give instructions or explain difficult-to-understand concepts.

-- Testimonials, case studies and customer stories are ideal for telling a story.
+- Testimonials, case studies, and customer stories are ideal for telling a story.
 If you use real names and pictures you will improve the effectiveness.

 - Finally, unique and relevant content is a very critical part of a successful search engine optimization strategy and being found on the Internet.